 Scotswood Garden, which covers somewhere between two and three acres in Newcastle, is a top spot for groups who are looking to get up close to nature, including aquatic life and different insects.
-Teachers can choose from a series of different workshops for KS1 and 2 with a visit also factoring in time for play.
+Teachers can choose from a series of different workshops for Key Stages 1 and 2 with a visit also factoring in time for play.

-Year one and two students can go pond dipping to meet some of the creatures lurking under the water before making one of the creatures discovered from natural resources.
+Year one and two students can go pond dipping to meet some of the creatures lurking under the water before recreating one of the creatures from natural resources.
 Children aged between seven and 11 may want to take in the site’s plants and flowers, allowing them to learn about their importance to bees.

 Lee Valley introduced a Mindfulness and Natural Art Discovery Day last year which is suitable for Key Stages 1 and 2.
-Using a range of outdoor experiences and natural art techniques, pupils visiting the site which stretches across London, Essex and Hertfordshire, will gain a better understanding of mindfulness and wellbeing and social skills.
+Using a range of outdoor experiences and natural art techniques pupils visiting the site, which stretches across London, Essex and Hertfordshire, will gain a better understanding of mindfulness and wellbeing as well as social skills.